 - Using shampoos specifically formulated for dogs

 - Incorporating skin and coat supplements into your pet’s daily routine

 How to Choose a Skin and Coat Supplement

 Because there are so many conditions that affect your dog’s skin and coat, your best option for a quick resolution to hair loss is to consult your veterinarian.
 Once you have an accurate diagnosis, you can select a skin and coat supplement that focuses on your dog’s specific needs.

-PetHonesty’s line of skin and coat supplements target specific conditions, including allergies.
-If your pup is plagued by allergies, consider allergy relief chews, which contain probiotics, colostrum, and omegas.
+PetHonesty’s line of skin and coat supplements target specific conditions, including seasonal allergies.
+If your pup is plagued by seasonal allergies, consider allergy support chews, which contain probiotics, colostrum, and omegas.
 For general skin support, consider PetHonesty’s Omega Salmon Chews to ensure your pup consumes plenty of omega-3 fatty acids.

-Whether you support your dog’s coat with an allergy relief chew or an omega-3 fatty acid chew, be sure to choose a supplement that is free from:
+Whether you support your dog’s coat with an allergy support chew or an omega-3 fatty acid chew, be sure to choose a supplement that is free from:

 - Fillers, such as wheat and corn

 Once you know what underlying factors are affecting your dog’s hair loss, you and your vet can devise a plan to help support your pet’s skin and coat health.

 Regardless of the cause of dog hair loss, the ultimate goal is to manage underlying conditions and pamper your dog’s coat at the same time.